House of Representatives to Consider New Privacy Bill

 Achieved Compliance

-On Sunday April 7th, U.S. House of Representative Committee on Energy and Commerce Chair Cathy McMorris Rodgers, R-Wash., and Senate Committee on Commerce, Science and Transportation Chair Maria Cantwell, D-Wash. released a new privacy bill – the American Privacy Rights Act (APRA) and a related section-by-section discussion draft.
-Although passage of a federal privacy law in the United States has proven elusive, bicameral support for the bill has prompted cautious optimism for its advancement in Congress.
+On Sunday, April 7, U.S. House of Representative Committee on Energy and Commerce Chair Cathy McMorris Rodgers, R-Wash., and Senate Committee on Commerce, Science, and Transportation Chair Maria Cantwell, D-Wash released a new bill – the American Privacy Rights Act (APRA) and a related section-by-section discussion draft.
+The passage of a federal privacy law in the United States has been elusive.
+However, the bicameral support for the bill has prompted cautious optimism that the bill could advance in Congress.

-If passed, the APRA would apply to both non-profit organizations and commercial enterprises.
-It delineates between "covered entities," acting in a similar capacity to data controllers under the GDPR, and "service providers," comparable to data processors.
-Additionally, it introduces a distinct category of "Large data holders" encompassing entities with over USD 250 million in annual revenue processing specified thresholds of covered data.
+If passed, the APRA would apply to non-profit organizations and commercial enterprises.
+It would distinguish companies that act as "covered entities" from those that act as "service providers."
+"Covered entities" act in a similar capacity to data controllers as defined by the General Data Protection Regulation (GDPR), while "service providers" are analogous to data processors.
+It also establishes a special category of "Large data holders."
+These are covered entities or service providers with more than USD 250 million in annual revenue that process covered data above specified thresholds.

-Small businesses with revenue under $40 million and data on fewer than 200,000 consumers are usually exempt from the draft requirements when operating as covered entities rather than service providers.
-However, this exemption is contingent upon not transferring data “to a third party in exchange for revenue or anything of value.”
-If small businesses sell personal data from even a single individual, they forfeit this exemption.
+Small businesses with less than $40 million in revenue and data on fewer than 200,000 consumers generally do not need to meet the draft requirements when they act as covered entities and not service providers.
+However, the exemption only applies if the business does not transfer data "to a third party in exchange for revenue or anything of value."

-• Include a private right of action, enabling individuals to sue in numerous circumstances outlined within the legislation, although not all.
+• Include a private right of action that allows individuals to sue in many, but not all, circumstances provided for in the bill.

 • Limit the use of arbitration agreements between companies and individuals.
-It specifies that pre-dispute arbitration agreements would be invalid for minors and any individual who can demonstrate a "substantial privacy harm," defined as financial losses exceeding USD 10,000 or more, and physical or mental harms, provided it matches one of the injuries specified in the bill.
+As currently drafted, the bill would make pre-dispute arbitration agreements invalid for minors and for all individuals if they can show a "substantial privacy harm.
+Substantial privacy harm includes financial harms of USD 10,000 or more and physical or mental harms, but only if they involve one of the injuries specified in the bill.

-• Establish data minimization requirements to prohibit collecting, processing, retaining, and transferring personal data unless it complies with general data-minimization principles or serves a specific permitted purpose.
+• Establish data minimization requirements.
+The bill prohibits collecting, processing, retaining, and transferring personal data unless it meets general data-minimization principles or serves a specific permitted purpose.

-• Permits processing of personal data, if necessary, proportionate, and limited to providing or maintaining a specific product or service requested by the individual or anticipated communication with them.
+• Allow the processing of personal data if it is necessary, proportionate, and limited to providing or maintaining a specific product or service requested by the individual or an anticipated communication to the individual.

-• Require consent to the transfer of sensitive data to a third party, except when the transfer is necessary, proportionate, and limited one of the permitted purposes.
-Also, require consent before collecting, processing, or retaining biometric and genetic data, with certain limited exceptions.
-The draft provides an extensive list of sensitive data and empowers the Federal Trade Commission to expand this list through its rulemaking process.
+• Require consent to transfer sensitive data to a third party, unless the transfer is necessary, proportionate, and limited to one of the permitted purposes.
+Businesses must obtain consent before collecting, processing, or retaining biometric and genetic data with certain limited exceptions.
+The draft specifies an extensive list of sensitive data and empowers the Federal Trade Commission to expand the list through its rulemaking process.

 • Require each covered entity and service provider to designate a "qualified employee" to serve as a privacy officer or a data security officer.

-The APRA Will Be the Subject of a Hearing to Be Held April 17
+The APRA Will Be the Subject of a Hearing on April 17

-The agenda will include discussions on relates issues, including the Kids Online Safety Act, proposed updates to the Children's Online Privacy Protection Act and other online safety-related issues will also be on the agenda.
+The Kids Online Safety Act proposed updates to the Children's Online Privacy Protection Act.
+Other online safety-related issues will also be on the agenda.

-Schedule your quick free consultation to review how Achieved Compliance can help you to become fully compliant with local and global regulatory standards.
-Alternatively, you can reach us at info@achievedcompliance.com for more information on this package and the other services we offer.
+Schedule your quick free consultation to review how Achieved Compliance can help you become fully compliant with local and global regulatory standards.
+Alternatively, you can reach us at info@achievedcompliance.

 PRIVACY BLOG